 where $r_0$ and the quantities that depend on it are evaluated at the critical radius where the shock velocity equals the escape velocity $v_{\rm sh}(r_0) = v_{\rm esc}(r_0)$.
-The unbound mass is material with $v_{\rm sh}(r_0) > v_{\rm esc}(r_0)$, or
+The unbound mass $m_{\rm ej}$ is material with $v_{\rm sh}(r_0) > v_{\rm esc}(r_0)$, or

-When random angular momentum is present in the turbulently convective envelopes of supergiant stars, this can lead to significant departures from spherical collapse\cite{2014MNRAS.439.4011G,2016ApJ...827...40G,Quataert2019,Antoni2022,Antoni2023}.
-Individual plumes of stellar material have a broad, isotropic angular momentum distribution with characteristic amplitude of
+Random angular momentum in turbulently convective envelopes of supergiant stars cause substantial departures from spherical symmetry during collapse\cite{2014MNRAS.439.4011G,Quataert2019,Antoni2022}.
+We expect individual plumes of stellar material to have a broad, isotropic specific angular momentum distribution with characteristic amplitude $j_{\rm plumes}$ of

-where $v_{\rm conv}$ is the typical convective velocity at radius $r$ and is a prediction of the mixing length theory applied in stellar models.
+where $v_{\rm conv}$ is the typical convective velocity at radius $r$.
+We determine its value from mixing length theory applied to the stellar models.
 These plumes, if they freefall, become rotationally supported at a radius $r_{\rm circ}$